tquan-th/portfolio/README.md

 The following projects reflect a personal philosophy of learning by doing, and doing to help others.
 My interests span from system level design down to individual mechanical, electrical and software projects.
 At this stage in my career, I see myself as a hardware generalist capable of diving into technical and logistical details.

 ## Hardware System Design
+Projects that integrate off-the-shelf and custom hardware, as to not recreate the wheel:
 * [Solar-Powered IoT Soil Moisture Monitor](/soil.md)
 * [Low-Cost IoT Camera](/homecam.md)
 * [Injection Molded Casio F-91W Case](/f91mold.md)